-The basic salary schedules provided for in this Agreement shall be increased 1 cent per hour for each full 0.4 of a point increase in the applicable Index above the Base Index.
-For example, if the increase in the Index from July 2014 to July 2015 is 1.2 points, all pay scales for rural carrier employees covered by this Agreement will be increased by 3 cents per hour multiplied by 2,080 to determine the annual base rate, with proportional application to the evaluated base rates.
-In no event will a decline in the Index below the Base Index result in a decrease in the pay scale provided for in this Agreement.
+- a.
+The basic salary schedules provided for in Table One and Step 15 of Table Two of this Agreement shall be increased 1 cent per hour for each full 0.4 of a point increase in the applicable Index above the Base Index.
+For example, if the increase in the Index from January 2021 to July 2021 is 1.2 points, all pay scales for rural carrier employees in Table One and Step 15 of Table Two of this Agreement will be increased by 3 cents per hour multiplied by 2,080 to determine the annual base rate, with proportional application to the evaluated base rates.
+In no event will a decline in the Index below the Base Index result in a decrease in the pay scale provided for in this Agreement. - b.
+Steps 1 through 14 in the basic salary schedules provided for in Table Two of the Agreement shall receive COLAs calculated using the formula in paragraph 3.a. adjusted proportionally to each step's percentage of Step 15.